alhos96/shopping-list/README.md

  - request shopping report for certain period in time

 ### starting the application

-If you can't start the application you probably missed to check some of the checkboxes bellow.

-- [ ] After cloning repository please **add your own .env file** at the root folder with following variable:
+- [x] After cloning repository please **add your own .env file** at the root folder with following variable:
   - **PORT** = "example_of_format" - if not provided 5000 will be used
   - **MONGO_URI** = "example_of_format" - if not provided `mongodb://localhost:27017` will be used
   - **JWT_SECRET** = "example_of_format" - if not provided "shoppinglist" will be used
-- [ ] run `npm install` to install all the dependencies.
+- [x] run `npm install` to install all the dependencies.
-- [ ] run `npm start` script to start the application in the development mode on http://localhost:3000..
+- [x] run `npm start` script to start the application in the development mode on http://localhost:3000..

 ### using the application

-- [ ] Open Postman or any other API testing application.
+- [x] Open Postman or any other API testing application.
-- [ ] Setup ` Contet-Type ` in Headers to ` application/json `
+- [x] Setup ` Contet-Type ` in Headers to ` application/json `
-- [ ] Setup ` authorization ` in Headers containing token that you will get in response when loged in.
+- [x] Setup ` authorization ` in Headers containing token that you will get in response when loged in.

 ## user